StabbyCutyou/moldova/README.md

 Add proper support for escaping control characters, so they are not interpreted as part of a token.
 These characters are {, }, :, and |.

+Ability to specify a timezone for now / time tokens

 # License

 Apache v2 - See LICENSE